Sarah Vaughan (writer): Writer

 Using the pseudonym Sarah Vaughan, she published her first novel The art of baking blind in 2014, following a commitment she made on her 40th birthday to write a novel, and find a publisher for it, within a year.
 The book is about the participants in a baking competition, and was translated into six languages.
 It was followed two years later by The farm at the edge of the world (2016), which was especially successful in France.

 She became known to a wider audience with her third novel Anatomy of a Scandal (2018), a political thriller about a junior government minister accused of rape.
 She has said that she used her experiences as a political reporter, and as an Oxford student, to explore themes such as power, privilege, and consent.
 Anatomy of a Scandal received positive reviews, and was in the Sunday Times bestseller list for ten weeks.
 It was translated into 22 languages and was listed as one of the best novels of the 2010s by Richard and Judy's Book Club.
 In 2020, Netflix commissioned a mini-series based on the novel, which premiered in April 2022.

 Vaughan's next book, Little Disasters (2020), has been described as "a novel about motherhood and madness" and deals with child abuse, postnatal anxiety and maternal OCD.
 Although it did not have the same level of success as Anatomy of a Scandal, Vaughan was praised for the way she handled the topic of female mental health.
-The production company Rough Cut TV has taken an option on the book's film rights.
+The production company Rough Cut TV took an option on the book's screen rights with six-part series Little Disasters released in May 2025.

 Her fifth novel, Reputation, was published in March 2022.
 It deals with the threats routinely received by women in public life, and social media bullying of young women and girls.
 The novel received mainly positive reviews, especially for providing an intelligent focus on the harassment of women.
 It has been optioned for television.